 Jimmy Carter, 98, receiving hospice care at Georgia home

+Former US president Jimmy Carter to ‘spend remaining time’ at Georgia home

-Former US president Jimmy Carter will “spend his remaining time at home” receiving hospice care, it has been announced.
+Former US president Jimmy Carter will “spend his remaining time at home” receiving hospice care.

 The 98-year-old made the decision after a series of hospital stays, the Carter Center announced on Saturday.